List of characters in mythology novels by Rick Riordan: Piper McLean

 Piper McLean is a daughter of Aphrodite and famous actor Tristan McLean.
 She is fifteen in The Lost Hero.
 Unlike most children of Aphrodite, Piper is not particularly obsessed with beauty or fashion.
 Piper is Cherokee on her father's side.
 She has tan skin, eyes that change color constantly, and choppy chocolate-colored hair which she cuts herself.
 Her demigod powers include "charmspeaking" (magical hypnosis) and the ability to speak French, as it is "the language of love".
 She is also occasionally able to see visions in her magic dagger Katoptris (ancient Greek for "mirror"), which once belonged to Helen of Troy.
 The dagger lost that power after the battle against the giants in Athens.

 Piper's relationship with her father is mutually affectionate but strained, in part because of the small amount of attention he gives for her.
 After he is kidnapped by the giant Enceladus in The Lost Hero and subsequently rescued by Piper, Jason, and Leo, Mr. McLean's relationship with his daughter begins to improve.
-Piper is also very close to Jason.
-Though she later learns it was all a trick of the Mist, she believed she was once his girlfriend while they attended the same school.
-She works hard to recreate this relationship in real life when she comes to Camp Half-Blood.
+Piper is also very close to Jason and Leo, who are her best friends.
 She is also friends with all of the seven quest members in The Heroes of Olympus.

-Piper's main weapon is her dagger Katoptris, though she later acquires a magic cornucopia and uses it as a weapon.
+Piper's main weapon is Katoptris, though she later acquires a magic cornucopia and uses it as a weapon.
 After being captured by pirates in The House of Hades, Piper asks Hazel to teach her sword fighting, using a jagged celestial bronze sword taken from the Boread Zethes.